goauthentik/authentik/website/integrations/services/fortigate-ssl/index.md

 ### Setup SAML SP

 1. SSH to the Fortigate (If you are using vdom change to the correct vdom).
-2.  copy the config below to your prefered editor and change the placeholders to your settings, then paste it into the Fortigate
+2. Copy the config below to your preferred editor and change the placeholders to your settings, then paste it into the Fortigate.

 > [!NOTE]
 > Some are https and some are http, that is on purpose, and as described by FortiNet.